genomicsclass/leanpub/manuscript/inference_for_highthroughput.md

 pvals <- apply(geneExpression,1,myttest)
 ```

 We can now see which genes have p-values less than, say, 0.05.
-For example, right away we see that:
+For example, right away we see that...

 ```r